Alec Cowan

 About

 Alec Cowan is a producer for Soundside.
-His interests have brought many eclectic stories to the program, and his segments gravitate toward history, technology, art and design, and ecology.
-He's currently obsessed with exploring the history and changing nature of the American West.
+His interests have brought many eclectic stories to the program, and his segments gravitate toward history, technology, arts and culture, and the environment.
+Proud to be KUOW's unofficial "boat guy."

 Prior to joining Soundside, Alec wore many hats at KUOW.
-He was a producer for The Record with Bill Radke, and was the producer of Primed season two and three.
-He also reported and produced an episode of SoundQs detailing how prohibition forever changed Seattle policing and assisted with reporting a breakthrough cold case solved with the use of genetic genealogy.
+He was a producer for The Record with Bill Radke and Primed seasons two and three .
+He also reported an episode of SoundQs detailing how prohibition forever changed Seattle policing and assisted with reporting a breakthrough cold case solved with the use of genetic genealogy.

-Before joining KUOW Alec worked in NPR's Story Lab, where he helped pilot the Louder Than A Riot podcast on hip-hop and mass incarceration and assisted in producing a story on volunteerism in Iraq for Rough Translation.
-Originally from Grand Junction, Colorado, his roots in the Northwest originate in Eugene, where he studied English and philosophy at the University of Oregon and worked as a news reporter for member station KLCC.
-He is likely neglecting his saxophone, growing book collection, and expanding personal project list in favor of boosting his online Xbox ranking instead.
+Before joining KUOW Alec worked in NPR's Story Lab, where he helped pilot the Louder Than a Riot podcast, about hip-hop and mass incarceration, and assisted in producing a story on volunteerism in Iraq for Rough Translation.
+Originally from Grand Junction, Colorado, his roots in the Northwest begin in Eugene, where he studied English and philosophy at the University of Oregon and worked as a news reporter for NPR member station KLCC.
+He is likely neglecting his saxophone, growing book collection, and expanding personal project list in favor of boosting his online Xbox ranking.

 Location: Seattle